altmp/altv-docs/articles/changelogs/upcoming.md

 > - The Win key got blocked by active webview in the game
 > - Ipv6 support
 > - wrong menu after connect rejection
+> - Crashlogs are back in the alt:V client folder
 > ```

 ## Server